 Current assistive interfaces for wheelchairs and mobile robots include hand and mouth operated joysticks~\cite{fehr2000adequacy}, and web-based visual interfaces~\cite{robotsforhumanity, surrogates, TapoMaya} which can be used in conjunction with other assistive devices such as head tracking~\cite{headtracking, headtracking2, FaceMouse}, eye tracking~\cite{jacob1995eye, kaufman1993eye}, etc. These web interfaces enable control of robot motions and often incorporate sub-modules that allow users to select autonomous routines such as grasping of an object.
 Researchers have evaluated several iterations of these teleoperation platforms with both healthy participants and one participant with tetraplegia using a PR2 robot~\cite{tasks,tasksaroundhead,robotsforhumanity}.
 This interface enabled control of the robot for various tasks including grasping in cluttered environments, handing out candy, opening of a drawer and extracting an object, etc. Efforts have been made to make these interfaces more intuitive, by overlaying movement buttons directly over camera feeds and providing additional views of the environment, and to evaluate them with more individuals with motor impairments~\cite{surrogates,TapoMaya}.

-Teleoperation of robots using an IMU-based device that captures hand and arm movements has been previously explored~\cite{mobilerobotIMU, IMUglove}.
+Researchers have previously explored teleoperation of robots using an IMU-based device that captures hand and arm movements~\cite{mobilerobotIMU, IMUglove}.
 While highly efficient, these interfaces cannot be used by individuals without intact limb movement.
-Head-worn IMU-based interface for control of an electric wheelchair have been proposed in past work~\cite{wheelchairIMU, wheelchair2, wheelchair3}, but have yet to be shown to generalize to mobile manipulators that have many additional degrees of freedom.
+Prior work also includes head-worn IMU-based interfaces for control of electric wheelchairs~\cite{wheelchairIMU, wheelchair2, wheelchair3}, but has not shown generalization to mobile manipulators that have many additional degrees of freedom.

 Lastly, brain computer interfaces (BCI) show promise for efficient control of physical devices for individuals with motor impairments.
 Researchers have demonstrated control of a robotic arm for tetraplegics using embedded neural interfaces~\cite{BrainGate1}.
 Even though potentially applicable to a large population, these BCI techniques are often invasive and need to be extensively calibrated with each new user.
 As an alternative to BCI, EEG and EMG signals from skin-mounted electrodes are non-invasive and have been used to teleoperate simple robot motions based on residual myoelectric signals~\cite{emg1, emg2}.
 In contrast, a head-worn noninvasive assistive interface may be generally applicable to a wide population of individuals who have lost significant motor function below the neck, as is the case for many individuals with cervical SCI or tetraplegia due to neurodegenerative disease, stroke, or injury.